MehediHasan-75/research-paper-rag-assessment/PULL_REQUEST_TEMPLATE.md

 ## 📝 Implementation Summary

 I built a FastAPI-based RAG system using Qdrant for vector storage and Ollama (llama3) for generation.
-The system intelligently chunks PDFs, preserves section context, and provides cited answers with confidence scores—key innovation: hierarchical chunking that maintains document structure for better retrieval.
+The system chunks PDFs intelligently, preserves section context, and provides cited answers with confidence scores.
+Key innovation: hierarchical chunking that maintains document structure for better retrieval.

 ---